 Noise

 Direct drive hub motors are nearly silent.
 They just make normal bicycle sounds.
-They don’t make any noise because they have no moving parts.
+The motors don’t make any noise because they have no moving parts.

 If you’re looking for the quietest geared hub motor, look for a model with helical pattern gearing.
 Geared motors with helical gearing are still louder than direct drive motors but not by much.